 What is the main activity of developers?
 Waiting.
-What sounds like a bad joke is unfortunately not.
-The reality is that developers always have to wait for things – for example for the local build.
+What sounds like a bad joke is unfortunately not one.
+The reality is that developers always have to wait for things – e.g. for the local build.

 Software is becoming more complex, the code base larger – builds take longer.
 At the same time, the pressure to release faster is increasing.
 The bottleneck “build times” is therefore becoming more and more relevant.